noname697/Amazing-Macropad/README.md

-# ⌨️ Custom Tecladinho Macropad
+# ⌨️ Custom Manenti Macropad

-This project consists of the complete development of a custom macropad keyboard, integrating the electronic circuit design in **KiCad** and the mechanical case modeling in **Autodesk Fusion 360**.
-The project was parametrically dimensioned to ensure precise fits and proper holes for threaded inserts (heatsets).
+This project consists of the complete development of a custom macropad keyboard, integrating the electronic circuit in **KiCad** and the case modeling in **Autodesk Fusion**.

----

 ## 📸 Project Demo